Md-abdul/Arba/README.md

 - **Mongoose**: An Object Data Modeling (ODM) library for MongoDB and Node.js, providing a straight-forward, schema-based solution to model application data.
 - **MongoDB**: A NoSQL database that uses a document-oriented data model, storing data in flexible, JSON-like documents.

+## Backend API Endpoints

+### User Authentication

+- **Login**:
+  - Method: POST
+  - Endpoint: `/user/login`
+  - Description: Allows users to log in securely by providing their credentials (email and password).

+- **Signup**:
+  - Method: POST
+  - Endpoint: `/user/signup`
+  - Description: Enables new users to create an account by providing necessary information like username, email, and password.

+### User Profile

+- **Get Single User**:
+  - Method: GET
+  - Endpoint: `/user/singleusers`
+  - Description: Retrieves details of a single user based on their ID or any unique identifier.

+- **Update User Profile**:
+  - Method: PUT
+  - Endpoint: `/user/profile/update`
+  - Description: Allows users to update their profile information such as username, email, or profile picture.

+### Product Management

+- **Get Products**:
+  - Method: GET
+  - Endpoint: `/product/get`
+  - Description: Retrieves a list of products available in the online shop.

+- **Add Product**:
+  - Method: POST
+  - Endpoint: `/product/postproduct`
+  - Description: Allows administrators or authorized users to add new products to the shop.

 ### Frontend

 - **React**: A JavaScript library for building user interfaces, enabling the creation of interactive UIs efficiently.